<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1538973079464292&amp;ev=PageView&amp;noscript=1">

 VII.
 Appendix

 VIII.
-Laboratory Animals Statement
+Vertebrate Animals Statement

 IX.
-Human Subjects Statement
+Protection for Human Subjects Statement

 X. Biohazards Statement